LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds

-In our framework, a specific amount of credit is assigned to each node entering the cloud for the first time.
-In addition, each node can earn credits by providing service for other nodes.
-In return, they can spend such credits to get service from other nodes.
-For more clarification, consider the situation shown in Fig. \ref{figure 1} where node \textit{B} earns credits by providing some service for node \textit{C}, and can spend these credits to get service from node \textit{A}.
-For example, node \textit{B} may share its processing power with node \textit{C} while using the additional data pipe provided by node \textit{A} to increase its overall data throughput.

-A typical architecture of our modeling framework is shown in Fig. \ref{figure 2}.
+In LORD, a specific amount of credit is assigned to each node entering the MDC for the first time.
+In addition, each node can earn credits by providing resource for other nodes.
+In return, they can spend such credits to get resource from other nodes.
+A typical architecture of LORD is shown in Fig. \ref{figure 2}.
 One node plays the role of leader while others act as clients.
-When client 3 sends a request to the leader, the leader finds a proper service provider among other nodes, which is client 5 in this case.
-Then, the leader introduces client 5 to client 3, and receives a voucher as SD fee in return.
-Finally, after reaching an agreement over the cooperation requirements, client 5 provides the service for client 3 and receives some credit in return.
+When client 3 sends a request to the leader, the leader finds a proper resource provider among other nodes, which is client 5 in this case.
+Then, the leader introduces client 5 to client 3, and receives a voucher as RD fee in return.
+Finally, after reaching an agreement over the resource sharing requirements, client 5 provides the resource for client 3 and receives some credit in return.